Skip to main content

 Arrays

 Variables can be arrays (is_array = true).
 An array variable holds an ordered list of StoryFlowVariant values, all of the same type.
-Arrays are supported for all variable types: Bool, Int, Float, String, Image, Character, and Audio.
+Arrays are supported for Bool, Int, Float, String, Image, Character and Audio variables.
+The GDScript API also exposes set_enum_array_variable for programmatically created variables, but the editor does not offer enum arrays.

 Array Operations